Honey

 If you're looking for a healthier sweet treat, consider choosing fruits, which contain sugar in their natural form.

 Monofloral honey is made primarily from the nectar of one type of flower.
-Polyfloral honey, also known as wildflower honey, is derived from the nectar of many types of flowers.
+Polyfloral or mulitflora honey, also known as wildflower honey, is derived from the nectar of many types of flowers.
+In India, honey from the Sundarbans mangrove forest and Kashmir fetches premium prices.

 Honey is produced by bees who have collected nectar or honeydew.
 Pure honey is considered kosher (permitted to be eaten by religious Jews), though it is produced by a flying insect, a non-kosher creature.